morrislaptop/looped/docs/eloquent-mutators.md

 - [Attribute Casting](#attribute-casting)
     - [Array & JSON Casting](#array-and-json-casting)

-<a name="introduction"></a>
 ## Introduction

 Accessors and mutators allow you to format Eloquent attribute values when you retrieve or set them on model instances.
-For example, you may want to use the [Laravel encrypter](/docs/{{version}}/encryption) to encrypt a value while it is stored in the database, and then automatically decrypt the attribute when you access it on an Eloquent model.
+For example, you may want to use the [Laravel encrypter](/encryption) to encrypt a value while it is stored in the database, and then automatically decrypt the attribute when you access it on an Eloquent model.

 In addition to custom accessors and mutators, Eloquent can also automatically cast date fields to [Carbon](https://github.com/briannesbitt/Carbon) instances or even [cast text fields to JSON](#attribute-casting).

-<a name="accessors-and-mutators"></a>
 ## Accessors & Mutators

-<a name="defining-an-accessor"></a>
 ### Defining An Accessor

 To define an accessor, create a `getFooAttribute` method on your model where `Foo` is the "studly" cased name of the column you wish to access.
 In this example, we'll define an accessor for the `first_name` attribute.
 The accessor will automatically be called by Eloquent when attempting to retrieve the value of the `first_name` attribute: